 - i.
 Planning.
-The Flow Way System must be designed to the following standards and incrementally constructed as development proceeds: - 1) The system must be designed to minimize the need for harmful discharges of freshwater to the estuary, both in terms of water quality and water quantity. - 2) Water attenuation and discharge criteria must use the 10-year, 3-day storm event with a peak discharge rate of 2.6 inches per 24 hours, or the criteria required by SFWMD, whichever is more restrictive.
-Each portion of the flow way system must meet all permitting criteria required by SFWMD. - 3) Best Management Practices must be used to ensure water quality. - ii.
+The Flow Way System must be designed to the following standards and incrementally constructed as development proceeds: - The system must be designed to minimize the need for harmful discharges of freshwater to the estuary, both in terms of water quality and water quantity. - 2) Water attenuation and discharge criteria must use the 10-year, 3-day storm event with a peak discharge rate of 2.6 inches per 24 hours, or the criteria required by SFWMD, whichever is more restrictive.
+Each portion of the flow way system must meet all permitting criteria required by SFWMD. - 3) Best Management Practices must be used to ensure water quality. - 4) Once St. Lucie County creates an institutional structure to facilitate the implementation of the Flow Way System, further approvals must be in accordance with that structure. - ii.
 Maintenance.
 The long-term operation, management, and maintenance of the overall system should be conducted by a single entity responsible to meet the performance criteria set forth for the regional system.
-These responsibilities shall include the following: - 1) Provide connectivity and navigability between Towns, Villages, and other developments; - 2) Manage the health of the aquatic system; - 3) Manage the fish and wildlife values; and - 4) Provide and implement mitigation as needed.
+These responsibilities shall include the following: - Provide connectivity and navigability between Towns, Villages, and other developments; - 2) Manage the health of the aquatic system; - 3) Manage the fish and wildlife values; and - 4) Provide and implement mitigation as needed.